100% Made in France

 Such certificate guarantees the 18-karat gold title and our diamonds quality which is essential to the beauty of our creations.

-Color varies between F and G while purity goes from VS2 to SI1.
+Color corresponds to G while purity to SI1.

 These two criteria are essential to our NUDE DIAMOND concept as they are the keys to our stones’ beauty and brilliance.